apache/airflow/docs/apache-airflow-providers-snowflake/operators/snowpark.rst

 .. warning::

+    - Snowpark does not support Python 3.12 yet.
-    Currently, this operator does not support `Snowpark pandas API <https://docs.snowflake.com/en/developer-guide/snowpark/python/pandas-on-snowflake>`__ because conflicting pandas version is used in Airflow.
+    - Currently, this operator does not support `Snowpark pandas API <https://docs.snowflake.com/en/developer-guide/snowpark/python/pandas-on-snowflake>`__ because conflicting pandas version is used in Airflow.
       Consider using Snowpark pandas API with other Snowpark decorators or operators.

 .. tip::